 Why it Matters

-Hydrofluorocarbons (HFCs) were thought to be an acceptable substitute for ozone layer-depleting chlorofluorocarbons (CFCs), which the Montreal Protocol sought to phase out the use of HFCs.
-The Kigali Amendment to the Montreal Protocol seeks to phase out HFCs by cutting emissions by 10 percent in 2019 and 40 percent in 2024, finally phasing them down to 15 percent of 2011-13 levels by 2036.
-Ratification of the Kigali Amendment would protect the ozone layer and could avoid up to 0.5 degree Celsius of global temperature rise by 2100.
-Even absent ratification of the Kigali Amendment, domestic regulations could also phase out HFCs in the United States.
+In 2016, the international community, led by the US, adopted the Kigali Amendment to the 1987 Montreal Protocol, to phase out the use of HFCs.
+The Kigali Amendment seeks to phase out HFCs by cutting emissions by 10 percent in 2019 and 40 percent in 2024, finally phasing them down to 15 percent of 2011-2013 levels by 2036.
+The US has yet to ratify the Kigali Amendment, which would help protect the ozone layer and could avoid up to 0.5 degree Celsius of global temperature rise by 2100.
+Even without ratification of the Kigali Amendment, domestic regulations could phase out HFCs in the United States.

 Sep.
-17, 2015 Industry sues EPA over the rule, saying the Clean Air Act program authorizing action is about ozone depletion, not climate change, and that EPA has therefore overstepped its authority.
-Mexichem Flour v.
-EPA, No. 15-1328.
+17, 2015 Mexichem Fluor and Arkema, two private companies, sue EPA over the rule, saying the Clean Air Act program authorizing action is about ozone depletion, not climate change, and that EPA has therefore overstepped its authority.
+Mexichem Fluor v.
+EPA, No. 15-1328 (“Mexichem I”).

 Oct.
 15, 2016 The international community reaches agreement on the Kigali Amendment to the Montreal Protocol, to phase out HFCs because of their global warming potential.

 April 3, 2017 Mali becomes the first country to ratify the Kigali Amendment.
-Over 50 countries have now ratified the amendment, which means it can enter into force on Jan.
+Over 50 countries have now ratified the amendment which means it can enter into force on Jan.
 1, 2019.
 The United States has yet to ratify the amendment.

 March 23, 2018 The California Air Resources Board adopts regulations prohibiting the use of HFCs “to preserve and continue in California some of the EPA’s prior prohibitions on HFCs.”
 New York, Maryland, and Connecticut have since proposed similar state-level regulations to phase out HFCs.